chenlijun99/autoanki/packages/autoanki-plugin-content-pdf-fragment/README.md

 Additionally, you can also pass the following `data-*` attributes:

+- `data-autoanki-pdf-pages`: an orderer list of numeric range of pages to be rendered.
+E.g.

+  - `2-4`: page 2 to page 4.
+  - `2,3,5-7`: page 2, page 3 and page 5 to page 7.

-- `data-autoanki-pdf-pages`: an numeric range of pages to be rendered.
-Note that order matters. `data-autoanki-pdf-pages="2-4"` and `data-autoanki-pdf-pages="4-2"` are different.
-With the first pressing the next button you'll go through the pages 2, 3 and 4, while with the latter you'll go through the pages 4,3,2.
+  NOTE that order matters. `data-autoanki-pdf-pages="2-4"` and `data-autoanki-pdf-pages="4-2"` are different.
+With the first, pressing the next button you'll go through the pages 2, 3 and 4, while with the latter you'll go through the pages 4,3,2.

+  NOTE that the view parameters specified using PDF open parameters are applied only to the first page.
+All the remaining pages will be shown as full pages.

 - `data-autoanki-pdf-enable-toolbar`: pass `true` in order to force the toolbar to be shown.
 Pass `false` to force it to not be shown.
 By default, if there is need to switch pages (because of `data-autoanki-pdf-pages`), the toolbar will be shown.

-So a complete example could be:
+So a real example could be:

 ```html
 <object